Queen Conch Facts

 Queen Conch Physical Description

 The actual body of the amazing Queen Conch attains a highly respectable size, compared to related creatures.
-However, the overall length varies significantly, even among individuals, as it moves.
+The overall length, though, varies significantly, even among individuals, as it moves.
 This obviously makes precise measurements difficult to acquire.

-However, the body has some distinct physical characteristics.
+The body has some distinct physical characteristics, however.
 For one, the soft body possesses a head provided with an elongated snout.
 This also serves as the home of two eyestalks.
 The animal displays two tentacles, and a single, large part known as the foot.

 But the shell of the fascinating Queen Conch represents its most fascinating feature.
 This varies in size, since it grows as the animal itself does.
 The shells of adults range from 5.9 – 12.2 in (15 – 31 cm) in length.
 These also reach an average weight of about 5 lb (2.3 kg).